rkonoplev/dniester/docs/README.md

 # Documentation

-This directory contains all project documentation for **Phoebe Headless CMS**.
+This directory contains all project documentation for **Phoebe CMS**.

 ## 📁 Structure